 Notes from a seminar presentation given 27 September 2000 to the Sound Media Research Group at University of Westminster, John Eacott director

-The city can be viewed as an organism, a whole which is greater than the parts, and which adjusts and quivers constantly in different ways.
-In the case of London, as with many cities, its reason for existence and prosperity is the river, and the river has its own seasonal and tidal rhythms, its ebbs and flows, it patterns and eddies as it passes through the arches of the bridges, the sounds lapping or rushing waters and the sounds of navigation, the buoys and bells and hoots and whistles.
+The city can be viewed as an organism, a whole greater than the parts, which continuously adjusts and vibrates constantly in different ways.
+In the case of London, as with many cities, its reason for existence and prosperity is the river, and the water has its own seasonal and tidal rhythms, its ebbs and flows, patterns and eddies as it passes through the arches of the bridges, the sounds lapping or rushing waters and the sounds of navigation, the buoys and bells and hoots and whistles.
 London tames the river, through a series of natural land forms and assisted channels towards the sea.

 Poised in a balloon on a clear temperate day, above the city, weightless as the various individual activities merge into one, at a certain point the city becomes a single organism, an orchestra.

-City can be seen as an organism containing sub organisms
+City can be seen and heard as an organism containing sub organisms

 Information of this invisible medium – air – fills the space.
 Space is aural – our sense of three dimensions embodied in the ear.

 Size of sounds we can hear – think in wavelengths – gives a clue to the body making the sound: